intentor/adic/README.md

 1. If an instance is not found, it will be resolved to NULL;
 2. Multiple injections should occur on an array of the desired type;
+3. Order of bindings is controlled by just reordering the bindings;
-3. Adic relies on Unity Test Tools for unit testing.
+4. Adic relies on Unity Test Tools for unit testing.
 You can download it at [Unity Asset Store](https://www.assetstore.unity3d.com/#!/content/13802).

 ## <a id="examples"></a>Examples